AMWA-TV/bcp-003-01/docs/Controllers.md

 An NMOS system with secure commmunication is one in which Controllers, Nodes, Registries, and other servers, both support and have been configured to enable the security requirements described in this specification.

-Where a Controller has been configured to enable secure communication channels the implementation of such secure communication channel SHALL follow the requirements in this specification.
+Where a Controller has been configured to enable secure communication channels the implementation of such secure communication channel MUST follow the requirements in this specification.

 ### Execution Environment

 An Controller MAY delegate fully or partially the establishment of secure communication channel to services in the execution environment.

-The Controller and those services SHALL collectively fulfill the requirements in this specification.
+The Controller and those services MUST collectively fulfill the requirements in this specification.

-An Controller SHALL only delegate to services that fulfill the following requirements and recommendations.
+An Controller MUST only delegate to services that fulfill the following requirements and recommendations.

 ## TLS